Supplementary data: Manitoba

 Topic: Increasing HPV vaccination

-Title of image: Percentage of individuals who completed the full HPV vaccination (at least 2 doses) by age 17 through Manitoba’s school-based vaccination program
+Title of image: Percentage of females who received a full course of HPV vaccination by age 17 through Manitoba’s routine immunization program

 Data source: Provincial cancer agencies and programs